Swedemon/MzFightReporter/README.md

 # MzFightReporter (Guild Wars 2 WvW)
 - **Description:** Monitor [ArcDps](https://www.deltaconnected.com/arcdps/) logs, parse data using [Elite Insights](https://github.com/baaron4/GW2-Elite-Insights-Parser), and send descriptive WvW fight reports to a UI, Discord channel and optionally a Twitch channel.
+This includes:
+   - Squad Summary, Enemy Summary
+   - Spike Damage (Outgoing)
+   - Cleanses, Strips
+   - Defensive Boons
+   - Healing (if setup)
+   - Outgoing CCs
+   - Enemy Breakdown
+   - Damage Graph (Outgoing)
 - **Credit:** This app was originally developed to mimic the "Indo-bot" (developed by Tiff).
 This is a completely separate implementation made for broader use.
 Major credit to the Elite Insights and ArcDps devs.
 - **Author:** Swedemon.4670
 ## Setup Instructions (< 5 minutes)